 On Friday 3rd November all classes had a history morning.
 This was to highlight the importance of the subject and how history has affected all of our lives in someway to the present day.
 Reception children looked at the history behind the gunpowder plot and why we celebrate this event.
 Year One children learned like Egyptians writing in Hieroglyphics, doing food tasting and being Mummies!
 Year Two set alight a mini version of the Great Fire of London!
 Year Three looked at Stonehenge and some ‘real’ Vikings visited Year Four.
 A thoroughly enjoyable day was had by all of us!

 Y3 had fun making ‘god’s eyes this week.
 We have been learning in RE about how different religions think about God.
 We learned about a primitive form of star weaving, reminiscent of a dreamcatcher, Ojo de Dios, or God’s Eyes are still woven today by the Huichol Indians of Mexico.
 The idea is to use bright colors to serve as an eye to watch over others (especially babies) and to bring good luck.

-Important dates for the Spring Term 2018
+Important dates for the Summer Term 2018

 Please find below some important dates:

-Please note: All dates are subject to change.
+Please note: All dates are subject to change

 Father’s Day Picnic (20/6/2017)

 It was a joy to see the children eat their lunch with a dad, uncle or grandad .
 The children were so excited to share their dinner time with their family in celebration of Father’s Day.
 The sun shone and so did the smiles!

 Wow!
 What a fantastic trip Year Two had at Gladstone Pottery Museum!
 It is a working museum so we were able to see pottery being made live in action!
 We went in the huge kilns but don’t worry, they were not in use!
 We asked so many questions and we even got the opportunity to create our own plate in the style of Clarice Cliff!